Neil Morecraft | About

 *...meaning I feel called to serve a greater purpose in life.
 I'm thoughtful, kind and idealistic, forever striving to have a positive impact on other people and the world around me.
 I rarely shy away from an opportunity to do the right thing, even when doing so is far from easy.
 I'm a hard working, family man with 5 1/2 kids (and no that's not a typo) just doing what I do because I love IT!
 The Myers-Briggs Personality Type Indicator is a self-report inventory designed to identify a person's personality type, strengths, and preferences.
 The questionnaire was developed by Isabel Myers and her mother Katherine Briggs based on their work with Carl Jung's theory of personality types.
 Today, the MBTI inventory is one of the most widely used psychological instruments in the world.

-I'm just an ordinary guy who believes anything is possible and that anyone can do anything - just not everything.
-No matter how hard we work, the day will come when we'll leave this world behind, and rest assured, there will still be items left on our to-do lists.
+I’m just an ordinary guy who believes that anything is possible and that anyone can do anything—just not everything.
+No matter how hard we work, there will come a day when we leave this world behind, and rest assured, there will still be things left on our to-do list.

-After leaving school at 16 I went onto to college to study technical art and design and then started my career within the print trade, like my father before me and his before him.
-But this was the dawn of the digital age and the print trade was fast becoming obsolete so I left that behind after 3 short years and decided to get into retail just as Next Plc hit the high street.
+After leaving school at 16, I went on to college to study technical art and design, then started my career in the print trade—just like my father, and his father before him.
+But this was the dawn of the digital age, and print was fast becoming obsolete so after three short years, I left that behind and jumped into retail, right as Next Plc hit the high street.

-Switching Retail for Technology I joined Alcatel Lucent (now part of Nokia) in 1992 and over the next 7 years worked my way up from a field-based Sales Consultant to The Head of Sales (UK-SME) managing a team of 50+ with a combined sales target of c£20m.
-I was lucky enough to get professionally trained in the art of sales and marketing and quickly gained recognition as a top achiever (1994/5/6), winning UK Salesman of the year in 1997.
+In 1992, I switched from retail to technology, joining Alcatel Lucent (now part of Nokia).
+Over the next seven years, I worked my way up from a field-based Sales Consultant to the Head of Sales (UK-SME), managing a team of 50+ people with a combined sales target of around £20 million.
+I was fortunate to be professionally trained in sales and marketing, and quickly gained recognition as a top achiever (1994/5/6), winning UK Salesman of the Year in 1997.

 Life was good.